-Surgery and incisions – The operation itself takes 2-4 hours depending on what type of facelift or necklift you undergo.
+Surgery and incisions - The operation itself takes 2-4 hours depending on what type of facelift or necklift you undergo.
 Most surgeries are performed in an outpatient or inpatient operating suite, under twilight or general anesthesia.
 Other procedures can be performed in the office with local anesthetic.
-Dr. Brown will discuss all options that are right for you during your consultation.
+Scottsdale cosmetic surgeon, Dr. Brown, will discuss all options that are right for you during your consultation.
 In most cases, incisions can be hidden in natural skin creases, and within the hair of the scalp.

 What facelifts can't do - As a restorative surgery, a facelift cannot stop the aging process and does not change your fundamental appearance.
 It is important that you are using good skin care products to help compliment your facelift procedure.